Elahi-cs/geoconcert/README.md

 #### Description:
 GeoConcert is a web app that allows you to find concerts for your favorite artists on a world map.

+## Warning: Work in Progress
+Because of a recent update to the (Spotify Developer Terms)[https://developer.spotify.com/terms/], developers need to manually add users before they can authenticate with an app until Spotify has reviewed the application.
+If you want to use this application before then, send me an email and include your Spotify associated email address.

 ## About

-GeoConcert asks Spotify for your favorite artists and then asks about those artists to the TicketMaster database.
+[GeoConcert](https://geoconcert.herokuapp.com/) asks Spotify for your favorite artists and then asks about those artists to the TicketMaster database.
 Then, it takes that information and renders it in a Google Map so you can see where your favorite artists are playing, anywhere in the world!

 ## Features: